-TMMT, which already exports around 80% of its production to Europe, will gradually expand its export destinations outside Europe to include the USA, Canada, Taiwan, Mauritius and South Africa.
+TMMT, which already exports around 80% of its production to Europe, will gradually expand its export destinations to countries and regions such as the USA, Canada, Taiwan, Mauritius and South Africa.

 “It is a great privilege for us to export to North America, because it is Toyota’s biggest market and our customers there expect a lot from Toyota in terms of quality, customer satisfaction, and connection to the brand,” said Dr van Zyl.
 “TMMT has been one of our best plants globally for many years when it comes to build quality, and I am very confident our members there will exceed our North American customers’ expectations,” he added.